FischerRobson/SOLID/interface-segregation-principle.md

 ## Interface Segregation Principle (ISP)

-No client should be force to depend on methods it does not use. <br/ >
+No client should be force to depend on methods it does not use.

+Violations of ISP:
+* Fat interfaces
+* Interfaces with low cohesion
+* Empty method implementations

-For the first example imagine you create a interface with all operations that a printer can make.
+An example, imagine you create a interface with all operations that a printer can make.

 ```java
 public interface IMultiFunction {